levigilbert/levigilbert.github.io/posts/sequencePlay.md

 Sequences let you explore characters.
 When creating a sequence always think about character's wants and needs.
 Each sequence is built around conflict, tension, and resolution.
 If there are future sequences then that resolution often creates even more conflict.

-## Gameplay Loop
+## Gameplay

-- Choices made in each sequence set up future sequences.
+- Choices made in each sequence telegraph future sequences.
 - Consequences of the choices you make create new sequences.

-Earlier in the game you want to create more conflict than resolution.
-As the game progresses less conflict and more resolution bring the game to an end.

 ### What you can do

 - Make it more difficult to get what you want.
-- Get what you want if it's been sufficiently difficult.
+- Get what you want if it's been difficult.
 - Want something else.
-- Have the opportunity to get what you need, but choose not to.
-- Get what you need if you've suffered sufficiently.
+- Let go of your want and become conscious of what you need if you've suffered sufficiently.
+- Do something that contrasts your want and your need.
 - Telegraph what happens next.

+### What a sequence can do

+- Make it more difficult.
+- Offer a choice.
+- Reveal the effect of a choice.
+- Contrast a character's wants and needs.

 ## Examples